Virtual sessions in Maryland/ In person in Roland Park, Baltimore

 →Disclosure to others, etc.

-We understand the nuances of navigating issues that arise when the structure of monogamy is not present.
+We understand the nuances and challenges of navigating issues that arise when the structure of monogamy is not present.
 We also know the deep joy, fulfillment, and closeness that couples can experience through open relationships.

-Communication Struggles
+• Communication Struggles & Conflict Management

 →Breaches in trust